 You’ll find it everywhere in Indonesia: in local warungs, restaurants or at a big hotel buffet.
 Small bowls filled with a tasty but very spicy sauce.
 The colour of the sauce ranges from red to yellow and sometimes has a greenish touch.

 Indonesia is well known for spicy food.
 Sambal, the traditional spicy sauce, is the most important condiment for a proper Indonesian meal.
-It is mainly made out of fresh chili-peppers and it always tastes different.
-Every region has a different recipe, secret ingredient or special way of preparing.
-Some households do even have their own family recipe, passed on since generations.
+It is mainly made out of fresh chilli peppers and it always tastes different.
+Every region has a different recipe, secret ingredient or special way of preparing it.
+Some households do even have their own family recipe, passed on for generations.